 Best Metal Credit Card With No Annual Fee: Wells Fargo Propel American Express® card

-Despite launching this year, the Wells Fargo Propel American Express® Card has quickly become the best metal credit card that doesn't charge an annual fee.
+Despite launching just last year, the Wells Fargo Propel American Express® card has quickly become the best metal credit card that doesn't charge an annual fee.
 That's mainly due to its impressive 3% rewards rate on dining and travel.
 As a point of comparison, most no-annual-fee cards have rewards rates that hover between 1% and 2%.
 We're also impressed by the broadness of the 3% rewards rate categories.
-With the Wells Fargo Propel American Express® Card, you'll earn 3 points per dollar spent on dining out, gas station purchases and ride-sharing, and various travel purchases.
+With the Wells Fargo Propel American Express® card, you'll earn 3 points per dollar spent on dining out, gas station purchases and ride-sharing, and various travel purchases.
 Most other cards are far more restrictive in their bonus point categories.

 - Earn a 3% rewards rate on dining, travel, and gas stations

 - Earn 30,000 points when you spend $3,000 in purchases in the first three months.

 Best Metal Credit Card for Travel: Chase Sapphire Reserve®

-The Chase Sapphire Reserve® has a sizable $450 annual fee, but if you take advantage of the $300 travel credit every year, your annual fee will effectively be $150.
+The Chase Sapphire Reserve® has a sizable $550 annual fee, but if you take advantage of the $300 travel credit every year, your annual fee will effectively be $250.
+Also, the card is currently offering up to $60 in credit each year for DoorDash (along with a free membership offer).
+If you have a frequent hankering for food delivery, you could potentially reduce your annual fee to $190.
 Still, if you'd prefer a lower annual fee but are enamored with the idea of having a metal card, consider the Chase Sapphire Preferred® Card.
 The Chase Sapphire Preferred® Card offers a lower rewards rate, but it also has a much lower annual fee of $95, which is waived in year one.

 How much does it weigh?
 13 grams (1.6x heavier than a plastic credit card)

 - $300 annual travel credit

-- Earn up to a 4.5% rewards rate on travel and dining purchases.
+- Earn up 3% rewards rate on travel and dining purchases, which carries 50% more value when redeemed through Chase Ultimate Rewards.

 Best Metal Credit Card for Luxury: The Platinum Card® from American Express